treefishuk/Nomoni/docs/tutorials/part-three-asset-and-nav-improvements.md

 ```

-## Step 7 : Remove scripts and styles from the Management Index View
+## Step 7 : Remove Scripts and Styles from the Management Index View

 The View should now look like this :